anicolas91/CitizenshipTest/README.md

 - Ingestion pipeline
   - 0 points: No ingestion
   - 1 point: Semi-automated ingestion of the dataset into the knowledge base, e.g., with a Jupyter notebook
-  - <u>**2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)**</u> → Fully automated Python script (`scripts/ingest.py`) that runs end-to-end without manual intervention: (1) downloads official USCIS PDFs from source, (2) extracts and parses Q&A pairs, (3) uses LLM to populate current officeholder data, (4) processes civics guide text, (5) generates embeddings via OpenAI, and (6) uploads to Qdrant vector database.
+  - <u>**2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)**</u> &rarr; Fully automated Python script (`scripts/ingest.py`) that runs end-to-end without manual intervention: (1) downloads official USCIS PDFs from source, (2) extracts and parses Q&A pairs, (3) uses LLM to populate current officeholder data, (4) processes civics guide text, (5) generates embeddings via OpenAI, and (6) uploads to Qdrant vector database.
 Single command execution: `python scripts/ingest.py`.
 See ingestion documentation [here](./documents/INGESTION.md).
 - Monitoring
   - 0 points: No monitoring
   - 1 point: User feedback is collected OR there's a monitoring dashboard